• Skip to primary navigation

 Career Outlook

-Instructional design professionals may also be referred to as training and development specialists.
-The earnings for this job classification vary from field-to-field.
-However, the average salary for someone in instructional design was $62,700 for 2020, the latest year data is available from the Bureau of Labor Statistics.
+However, the average salary for someone in instructional design was $63,080, the latest year data is available from the Bureau of Labor Statistics.

-The best paying fields were professional, scientific, technical, finance, and insurance.
+The best-paying fields were professional, scientific, technical, finance, and insurance.
 The worst pay was for those who entered into administrative or supportive services.
 However, all salaries were above the national average.

 The Recap